-Develop young women to discover their voice, succeed in college, and lead impactful,
+Develop young women to use their voices, succeed in college, and lead impactful, meaningful lives.

-When KC Girls Prep welcomes its first students in Fall 2019, it will become the first single-gender, open-enrollment charter public school in Kansas City.
+When KC Girls Prep welcomed its first students in August 2019, it became the first single-gender, open-enrollment charter public school in Kansas City.

 Our National Network

-KC Girls Prep is an affiliate of the Young Women’s Leadership Network (YWLN).
+KC Girls Prep is an affiliate of the Young Women’s Leadership Schools.
 Founded in 1996, this national network of all-girls schools has ensured college access for thousands of young women from low-income neighborhoods.

-- More time.
-An extended school year and longer day will provide 32% more time for learning.
+More time.
+An extended school year and longer day provide 25% more time for learning.

-- No tuition, fees, or admissions exams.
-KCGPA will recruit and enroll girls of all academic abilities.
+No tuition, fees, or admissions exams.
+KCGPA recruits and enroll girls of all academic abilities.

-- Social and emotional learning.
-A daily advisory will ensure a tight-knit, trusting community where young women can become their best selves.
+Social and emotional learning.
+A daily advisory ensures a tight-knit, trusting community where young women can become their best selves.